Seattle Sex Therapist & Couples Counselor

 When your intimate life suffers, your whole life suffers.
 Whatever it is that you are missing, or concerned about, can cast a dark shadow on what otherwise might be a wonderful relationship.

 I help couples who have a good relationship but who are avoiding sex because it’s become stressful, negative, disappointing, or pressured.
+I help other couples with issues around communication, life changes, trust, and connection.

 I have the skills and experience to help you figure out how to improve your relationship and your sex life.
 Together, we’ll work to create the changes — both emotional and physical — you need in order to add pleasure, joy, and intimacy to your relationship.